pythonanywhere/help_pages/articles/UploadingAndDownloadingFiles.md

 To use SFTP, from the command-line, use `sftp <username>@<ssh server hostname>`.

-Filezilla also supports SFTP; just use `ssh.pythonanywhere.com` or `ssh.eu.pythonanywhere.com` as the server (if you're entering it into the box at the top of the main screen, you'll need to specify SFTP there too, like this: `sftp://<ssh server hostname>`.)
+[Filezilla](https://filezilla-project.org/) also supports SFTP; just use `ssh.pythonanywhere.com` or `ssh.eu.pythonanywhere.com` as the server
+(if you're entering it into the box at the top of the main screen, you'll need to specify SFTP there too, like this: `sftp://<ssh server hostname>`.)

+[WinSCP](https://winscp.net/eng/index.php) is also a good option if you want to use SFTP from a Windows machine.

 **NOTE:** If your `.bashrc` outputs *anything* to the console when you connect, the SFTP connection will not work.
 SFTP from the command line will give you an